-The road down to the beach is very steep and narrow and also made of gravel, so be very cautious as there are sharp, hairpin turns winding down from the main road.
-There is a cafe on the beach, a great place to get a warm drink before you venture out onto the sands.
-The beach can be reached from the right or the left side – on the left side is a camping area with a parking lot.
+When you arrive, there’s a café on the beach – grab a warm drink before you venture onto the sands.
+You can access the beach from the right or left – on the left side there is a camping area with a parking lot.
 At the parking lot is a map explaining how to get to the beach, which includes wading across a shallow river.